-When given parenterally, the product may be administered by intramuscular or intravenous injection.
+When given parenterally, the veterinary medicinal product may be administered by intramuscular or intravenous injection.

 Buprenorphine is rapidly absorbed after intramuscular injection in various animal species and man.
 The substance is highly lipophilic and the volume of distribution in body compartments is large.
 Pharmacological effects (e.g. mydriasis) may occur within minutes of administration and signs of sedation normally appear by 15 minutes.
-Analgesic effects appear around 30 minutes after injection with peak effects usually being observed at about 1-1.5 hours.
+Analgesic effects appear around 30 minutes with peak effects usually being observed at about 1-1.5 hours.

-Following intramuscular administration to cats, the mean terminal half-life was 6.3 hours and the clearance was 23 ml/kg/min, however, there was considerable inter-cat variability in pharmacokinetic parameters.
+Following intravenous administration to dogs at a 20 μ g/kg dose, the mean terminal half-life was 9 hours and the mean clearance was 24 ml/kg/min, however, there is considerable inter-dog variability in pharmacokinetic parameters.

-Following intravenous administration to dogs at a 20 $\mu$ g/kg dose, the mean terminal half-life was 9 hours and the mean clearance was 24 ml/kg/min, however there is considerable inter-dog variability in pharmacokinetic parameters.
+Following intramuscular administration to cats, the mean terminal half-life was 6.3 hours and the clearance was 23 ml/kg/min; however, there was considerable inter-cat variability in pharmacokinetic parameters.

-Combined pharmacokinetic and pharmacodynamic studies have demonstrated a marked delay between plasma concentrations and analgesic effect.
-Plasma concentrations of buprenorphine should not be used to formulate individual animal dosage regimens, which should be determined by monitoring of the patient's response.
+Combined pharmacokinetic and pharmacodynamic studies have demonstrated a marked hysteresis between plasma concentration and analgesic effect.
+Plasma concentrations of buprenorphine should not be used to formulate individual animal dosage regimens, which should be determined by monitoring the patient's response.